zuozhenggh/learning-library/data-management-library/oracle-machine-learning/oml-fun-on-ADB/automl/automl.md

 	![View Prediction Impact](images/prediction_impact.png)

 * **Confusion Matrix:** Characterizes the accuracy of a model, including the types of errors made.
 Confusion Matrix is usually computed on a test dataset and helps in assessing the model quality.
-Here, the confusion matrix results are presented as a percentage of the test data being classified into true positive (actual = predicted = 1) and true negative (actual = predicted  = 0), and false positive (actual = 0, predicted = 1) and false negative (actual = 1, predicted = 0).
+Here, the Confusion Matrix results are presented as a percentage of the test data being classified into true positive (actual = predicted = 1) and true negative (actual = predicted  = 0), and false positive (actual = 0, predicted = 1) and false negative (actual = 1, predicted = 0).

 	![View Confusion Matrix](images/confusion_matrix.png)